Ani Lacy. American artist, curator, and art historian based in Bath, England.

 2026

-Osaka Showcase | ARRIVAL Gallery Osaka, Japan | April 2026 | Artist
+Osaka Showcase | ARRIVAL Gallery, Osaka, Japan | April 2026 | Artist

-Inaugural Exhibition | Huge Art Gallery London, United Kingdom | February 2026 | Artist
+Inaugural Exhibition | Huge Art Gallery, London, United Kingdom | February 2026 | Artist

-Blossom Exhibition | Anadu Art Gallery London, United Kingdom | January 2026 | Artist
+Blossom: Chronicles of Emergence | Anadu Art Gallery, London, United Kingdom | January 2026 | Artist

-January Showcase | ARRIVAL Gallery Brighton, United Kingdom | January 2026 | Artist
+January Showcase | ARRIVAL Gallery, Brighton, United Kingdom | January 2026 | Artist

 2025

-Paris Art Expo | Galerie 24b Paris, France | Winter 2025 | Curated by Natalia Gryniuk, MUSA International | Artist
+Paris Art Expo | Galerie 24b, Paris, France | Winter 2025 | Curated by Natalia Gryniuk, MUSA International | Artist

-Digital Art Event | ARRIVAL Gallery Athens, Greece | November 2025 | Artist
+Digital Art Event | ARRIVAL Gallery, Athens, Greece | November 2025 | Artist

-Bath Open Art Prize | 44AD Bath, United Kingdom | October 2025 | Juried Show Organised by Fringe Arts Bath | Artist
+Bath Open Art Prize | 44AD, Bath, United Kingdom | October 2025 | Juried Show Organised by Fringe Arts Bath | Artist

-Identity | Insa Art Center Seoul, South Korea | September 2025 | Curated by Natalia Gryniuk, MUSA International | Artist
+Identity | Insa Art Center, Seoul, South Korea | September 2025 | Curated by Natalia Gryniuk, MUSA International | Artist

-Earthbound | The Old Post Office Bath, United Kingdom | May - June 2025 | Curator
+Earthbound | The Old Post Office, Bath, United Kingdom | May - June 2025 | Curator

 2023

-Keep in Touch | Host of Leyton London, United Kingdom | November 2023 | Curated by Ravista Mehra and Zarna Hart, 3rd Wrld | Artist
+Keep in Touch | Host of Leyton, London, United Kingdom | November 2023 | Curated by Ravista Mehra and Zarna Hart, 3rd Wrld | Artist

 Immigrant Centuries | A.I.R.
-Gallery New York, NY | June - July 2023 | Artist
+Gallery, New York, NY | June - July 2023 | Artist

 2022

-Kashima BEPPU Open Studio Exhibition | platform05 Beppu, Japan | December 2022 | Artist
+Kashima BEPPU Open Studio Exhibition | platform05, Beppu, Japan | December 2022 | Artist

-Open Studio Exhibition | The Andrew Brownsword Gallery Bath, United Kingdom | February - March 2022 | Curated by Will Cooper The Holburne Museum | Artist
+Open Studio Exhibition | The Andrew Brownsword Gallery, Bath, United Kingdom | February - March 2022 | Curated by Will Cooper The Holburne Museum | Artist

-Unlocked Art Expo | 44AD Bath, United Kingdom | July 2021 | Curated by Laura Harris and Sophie Swaverling | Artist
+Unlocked Art Expo | 44AD, Bath, United Kingdom | July 2021 | Curated by Laura Harris and Sophie Swaverling | Artist

 Residencies